-• You will be reminded to please turn off or silence your electronics and put it out of sight

-• If a staff member asks for your electronic item, students will give the device to the staff member, your name will be put on the item, and it will be put in "Electronic Daycare" in the counseling office for the remainder of the day.

-• You will be able to pick up your electronic item at the end of the day.
+- You will be reminded to please turn off or silence your electronics and put it out of sight - If a staff member asks for your electronic item, students will give the device to the staff member, your name will be put on the item, and it will be put in "Electronic Daycare" in the front office for the remainder of the day. - You will be able to pick up your electronic item at the front office at the end of the day. - After the fifth time the student will be invited to participate in a problem-solving circle during T-Bird time where they will identify barriers and develop solutions for the student to be successful with electronics at school.